-If you are a foreign national (non-EU or non-OECD country) applying for a student’s Visa or a Blue Card Jobseeker Visa, chances are you might be required to open a blocked account.
+So, if you are a foreign national (non-EU or non-OECD country) applying for a student Visa or a Blue Card Jobseeker Visa, chances are you might be required to open a blocked account.

 Earlier some embassy/consulate asked the student to take a demand draft, but this practice has mostly ended.
 Now the students are required to open a blocked account from the home country prior to applying for the Visa.